Logo for "Women in Data Science Worldwide, Philadelphia @ Penn," featuring overlapping profiles in a globe on the left.

 2:30–5:00 p.m.

-WIDS @ Penn Workshop
+WIDS @ Penn Tour & Workshops

-Join us at Amy Gutmann Hall for an engaging kick-off workshop as part of the Women in Data Science (WiDS) @ Penn Conference.
-Titled “Data to Discovery: Exploring AI with a Patent Case Study, ChatGPT, and Generative Models,” this session will be led by Linda Zhao and Xinyu Xie from the University of Pennsylvania.
+One workshop, titled “Data to Discovery: Exploring AI with a Patent Case Study, ChatGPT, and Generative Models,” will be led by Linda Zhao and Xinyu Xie from the University of Pennsylvania.

 Friday, February 14